ArendPeter/JavaGuide/mydoc/6c_InputParameters.md

 }
 ```

 Here I created 2 methods, one with a single parameter and another with 2 parameters.
 Notice that when calling them it's equally valid to input data into the methods (ex. `greet("Bob")`) or to use a variable (as done in the example).
 Another important note that's often missed is that the variable name inputted does not have to match the variable name in method definition.
-In this case I inputted the variable `bobsName` but in the `greetByName()` method I refered to the variable by `name`.
+In this case I inputted the variable `bobsName` but in the `greetByName()` method I referred to the variable by `name`.

 ## 6.3.3 Exercises